crazyvector/Angular-Cross-Section-Calculator/README.md

-# Gamma-peak-integrator
+# Gamma-peak-integrator & Cross section Calculator
-Program for Integrating and Subtracting the Background of Gamma Peaks
+Program for Integrating and Subtracting the Background of Gamma Peaks and then calculating the Cross-Section.
 -------------------------------------------------------------------------------------------------------------------

 In the input file, we provide the parameters for spectrum analysis.
-In the output file, the spectrum name, energy, and integral after background subtraction will be displayed.
+We will get one file for each detector.
+In each file, the spectrum name, energy, and integral after background subtraction will be displayed.
+In the output file, run number, detector and cross-section will be displayed.

 -------------------------------------------------------------------------------------------------------------------